ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 1. Beats - Multiple agents that ship data to Logstash or Elasticsearch.
 In our context, Filebeat will ship the Ballerina logs to Logstash.
 Filebeat should be a container running on the same host as the Ballerina service.
 This is so that the log file (ballerina.log) can be mounted to the Filebeat container.
 2. Logstash - Used to process and structure the log files received from Filebeat and send them to Elasticsearch.
-3. Elasticsearch - Storage and indexing of the logs received by Logstash.
+3. Elasticsearch - Storage and indexing of the logs sent by Logstash.
-4. Kibana - Visualizes the data stored in Elasticsearch
+4. Kibana - Visualizes the data stored in Elasticsearch.

 Elasticsearch and Kibana are provided as [Cloud Services](https://www.elastic.co/cloud).
 Alternatively, Docker containers can be used to set up Elasticsearch and Kibana as well.